 Stay in resorts owned by way of locals.
 Locals own eat-in restaurants.
 Shop at shops owned by using locals.

-In response to the journey’s race gap and a way to social media, people of color, especially Black women, are creating their own lanes.
+In response to the journey’s race gap and a way to social media, people of color, especially Black women, are creating their lanes.

 Decolonizing Travel